Embryo is a windows/linux/mac “OpenGL 4.50 3D engine” written from scratch in C++.

 Mirror’s Edge Catalyst SpeedOMeter

 A short program displaying faith’s speed in-game by hijacking some functionality of the game.
-Pretty handy when you’re trying to speedrun the game but can’t afford the performance cost of running other software requiring to play in window mode.
-I’m “responsible” for the fullscreen method part of this program.
+Pretty handy when you’re trying to speedrun the game but can’t afford the performance cost of running other software to display faith’s speed that requires you to play in window mode.
+I’m “responsible” for the fullscreen method part of this program and the UI hijacking.
 It comes with a bunch of tweakable values such as :

 - X & Y offset